0xYahia/Front-End-Material/Study/javaScriptStd.md

 NOTE: As normal functions So not as a method and so not attached to any object in this case, the this keyword will simply be undefined. however, that is only valid for strict mode.
 In sloppy mode, the this keyword will simply point to the global object.
-So this is yer anoter very good reason to always use strict mode.
+So this is yet anoter very good reason to always use strict mode.

 Arrow functions: So arrow functions do not get their own this keyword.
 Instead, they simply use the this keyword of the surrounding function
 So of the parent function and in technical terms, we say that lexical this keyword, because it simply gets picked up from the outer lexical scope.